8ctopus/sciter-components/README.md

 ## JSX

-The components in this demo use JSX.
-JSX stands for JavaScript XML and it allows to write HTML inside javascript.
+All components in this repo use JSX.
+JSX stands for JavaScript XML and it allows to write HTML code inside javascript.

-JSX was directly integrated in sciter's javascript engine, while browser javascript only support JSX by using the Babel compiler.
+JSX was directly integrated in sciter's javascript engine, while browsers only support JSX by using the Babel compiler.

 ### rules